EDCD/EDDN/docs/Developers.md

 The individual Schemas will instruct you on various elisions (removals) to be made to comply with this.

+Because the first versions of some Schemas were defined when only the CAPI data was available, before Journal files existed, many of the key names chosen in the Schemas are based on the equivalent in CAPI data, not Journal events.
+This means you MUST rename many of the keys from Journal events to match the Schemas.
+Consult the relevant Schema for details.

 Some of these requirements are also enforced by the Schemas, and some things the Schemas enforce might not be explicitly called out in documentation.
 So,